LambdaTest/pyunit-selenium-hyperexecute-sample/README.md

 os: [win]
 ```

-Python files in the 'tests' folder contain the 'tests' that will be run in parallel on the Hypertest grid.
+Python files in the 'tests' folder contain the 'tests' that will be run in parallel on the HyperTest grid.
 The test suite runner used in the example, in turn runs the tests in *tests/lt_sample_todo.py* and *tests/lt_selenium_playground.py*

 ```bash
 files: ["tests/lt_test_suite_runner.py"]